Scientific-Computing-Lab/gpuFLOPBench/README.md

 We used Python3 (v3.11.11) for executing our Python scripts.
 The `requirements.txt` file contains all the necessary packages and their versions that should be installed prior to using any of our Python scripts.
 It is strongly advised to set up a new Conda environment to not mess up the base Python installation on your system.
+Take a look at our accompanying `Dockerfile` for all the steps to set up your environment.

 ```
 conda create --name "gpu-flopbench" python=3.11.11
 conda activate gpu-flopbench
 pip install -r ./requirements.txt
 ```
-NOTE: This is already done for you if you're using the supplied Dockerfile.
+NOTE: This is already done for you if you're using the supplied `Dockerfile`.

 ## Gathering Profiling Data